 Doctors stage vulvar cancer based on how large it is, where it is, and whether it has spread to nearby lymph nodes, which is determined during surgery to remove the cancer.
 Stages range from I (the earliest) to IV (advanced).

 If vulvar cancer is detected and treated early, about 3 of 4 women have no sign of cancer 5 years after diagnosis.
-The percentage of women who are alive 5 years after diagnosis and treatment depends on whether and how far the cancer has spread:
+The percentage of women who are alive 5 years after diagnosis and treatment (5-year survival rate) depends on whether and how far the cancer has spread:

 Melanomas are more likely to spread than squamous cell carcinomas.

-For more advanced cancers, radiation therapy, often with chemotherapy (with cisplatin or fluorouracil), may be used before vulvectomy.
+For more advanced vulvar cancers, radiation therapy, often with chemotherapy (with cisplatin or fluorouracil), are usually used before vulvectomy.
 Such treatment can shrink very large cancers, making them easier to remove.
 Sometimes the clitoris and other organs in the pelvis must be removed.

 After the cancer is removed, surgery to reconstruct the vulva and other affected areas (such as the vagina) may be done.
 Such surgery can improve function and appearance.